 Last type of dead space is what we will call mechanical dead space.
-Mechanical dead space is the dead space that we add on to the system with our equipment: vent circuits, EtCO2 detector, HME17, etc. To be a bit more specific, it refers to all the things from where anatomic dead space starts (oropharynx/ nasopharynx) to where exhaled air leaves the wye of the vent circuit:
+Mechanical dead space, which may also be noted as equipment of apparatus dead space, is the dead space that we add on to the system with our equipment: vent circuits, EtCO2 detector, HME, etc. To be a bit more specific, it refers to all the things from where anatomic dead space starts (oropharynx/ nasopharynx) to where exhaled air leaves the wye of the vent circuit.